SSoelvsten/bdd-benchmark/README.md

 ### Enforcing comparability
 For comparability, we will enforce all packages to follow the same settings.

-- Only use a single core
+- Only use a single core.

 - Packages with a unique node table and a memoization table will have a ratio between the two of 16:1.